 I’m not talking about the differences between American English and UK English, or Australian English – I’m talking out and out spelling errors.

-Spelling errors and, to a lesser extent, grammatical errors distract me from the message of the article.
-And if that message is a sales message they often cost the writer a potential sale.
+Spelling and grammar errors distract from the message of the article.
+And if that is a sales message you will often lose a sale.

 So here’s a simple method I use to make sure that my articles a) don’t contain spelling errors and b) are formatted the way I want.

 - I write my article in Word.
-Word contains both spelling checkers and grammar checkers and Word 2007 in particular is pretty good at this.
+Word contains both spelling and grammar checkers, and it has become pretty good at this

-- I copy the unformatted text from Notepad and paste it into my HTML editor.
+- I copy the unformatted text from Notepad and paste it into WordPress.